Roblox/roact/docs/api-reference.md

 ### Roact.Portal
 A component that represents a *portal* to a Roblox Instance.
 Portals are created using `Roact.createElement`.

 Any children of a portal are put inside the Roblox Instance specified by the required `target` prop.
-That Instance should not be one created by Roact.
+That Roblox Instance should not be one created by Roact.

 Portals are useful for creating dialogs managed by deeply-nested UI components, and enable Roact to represent and manage multiple disjoint trees at once.